How to configure Liferay to run over HTTPS

 tomcat-{version-number}/conf

-directory and open the file
+directory and open the fileserver.xml

-modify it.
+to modify it. -

 org.apache.coyote.http11.Http11AprProtocol

-and do the following:
+and do the following:- Uncomment this connector

 org.apache.coyote.http11.Http11AprProtocol